binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     component: Final
   },
   {
-    // The page to show when the user is waiting for he's connection
+    // The page to show when the user is waiting for his connection
     path: '/wait',
     component: Wait
   },